Bobby-Mack1/Bobby-Mack1.github.io/_posts/2025-01-10-Causal-Impact-Analysis.md

 The algorithm will model the relationship between members & non-members in the pre-period - and it will use this to create the counterfactual, in other words what it believes would happen to the average daily spend for members in the post-period if no event was to have taken place!

-The difference between this counterfactual and the actual data in the post-period will be our "causal impact"
+The difference between this counterfactual and the actual data in the post-period will be our "causal impact".

 ```python